sciuro/nfgame/README.md

 - Python 2.6 or higher OR
 - Python 3.3 or higher
 - Flask  0.11 or higher
+- Twisted

 You can install this as root by doing the following:

-- Debian: apt-get install python-flask
+- Debian: apt-get install python-flask python-twisted
-- FreeBSD: pkg install py27-Flask
+- FreeBSD: pkg install py27-Flask py27-twisted
 - pip: pip install Flask

 Watch out!
 Raspbian has an old version of flask!
 (0.10) A raspberry is perfect